 Charle Gamba is not independent as he is the President and Chief Executive Officer of the Corporation.
-Juan Argento is not independent as he is a Managing Director at Horizon Capital, a firm that received consulting fees from the Corporation prior to his appointment to the Board.

-(c) Disclose whether or not a majority of directors are independent.
+Disclose whether or not a majority of directors are independent.
 If a majority of directors are not independent, describe what the board of directors (the board) does to facilitate its exercise of independent judgement in carrying out its responsibilities.

-A majority of the current directors of the Corporation (six of the eight) are independent.
-All of the current directors of the Corporation are being nominated for election to the Board at the Meeting.
-Assuming all of the proposed director nominees are elected at the Meeting, a majority of the directors of the Corporation (six of the eight) will be independent.
+A majority of the current directors of the Corporation (seven of the eight) are independent.
+In addition to Gustavo Gattass, a new director nominee, all of the current directors of the Corporation, except for Gregory Elliott, are being nominated for election to the Board at the Meeting.
+Assuming all of the proposed director nominees are elected at the Meeting, a majority of the directors of the Corporation (seven of the eight) will be independent.

-(d) If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer.
+If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer.

-The following directors are presently directors of other issuers that are reporting issuers (or the equivalent):
+The following current directors and director nominee are presently directors of other issuers that are reporting issuers (or the equivalent):

-Director Other Reporting Issuers Charle Gamba Horizon Petroleum Ltd. Pieridae Energy Limited Michael Hibberd Pan Orient Energy Corp.
+Director Other Reporting Issuers

+Charle Gamba Horizon Petroleum Ltd.

+Michael Hibberd CanAsia Energy Corp.
 PetroFrontier Corp.
-Sunshine Oilsands Ltd. David Winter Horizon Petroleum Ltd.
+Sunshine Oilsands Ltd.

+David Winter Horizon Petroleum Ltd.

+Gustavo Gattass PetroRio S.A.
+Omega Energia S.A.